DooleHealth/carematrix/README.md

 ## Deploy APP en Firebase:
 https://ionicframework.com/docs/angular/pwa

-1. npm install
+1. Ejecutar npm install para instalar @angular/pwa y firebase-tools
-2. firebase init
+2. Compilar con ionic build --prod
+3. Autenticarse (cuenta de google configurada en firebase) ejecutando **firebase login**
+4. Iniciar con **firebase init** y configurar:

-"Which Firebase CLI features do you want to set up for this folder?"
+>"Which Firebase CLI features do you want to set up for this folder?"
 Choose "Hosting: Configure and deploy Firebase Hosting sites."
-"Select a default Firebase project for this directory:" Choose the project you created on the Firebase website. (deneb-65a05) "What do you want to use as your public directory?"
+>"Select a default Firebase project for this directory:" Choose the project you created on the Firebase website. (deneb-65a05)
+>"What do you want to use as your public directory?"
 Enter "www".

+5. Hacer el deploy con **firebase deploy**
 ## Desactivar el deploy:
 firebase hosting:disable deneb-65a05